folbricht/umbrella/README.md

 Umbrella API client
 ===================

 Umbrella is a client library as well as a command-line tool for the [APIs](https://docs.umbrella.com/developer) provided by Cisco Umbrella, formerly OpenDNS.
-It is still incomplete with only parts of the [Investigate API](https://docs.umbrella.com/developer/investigate-api/) being implemented at this point.
+It supports all endpoints available in the [Investigate API](https://docs.umbrella.com/developer/investigate-api/) at this point.
+The [Enforcement API](https://docs.umbrella.com/developer/enforcement-api/) will be implemented at a later time.
 Contributions are welcome.

 ### Library